3 Things to Know About the RRSP Contribution Deadline

 Contributions can be made to an RRSP over the course of a year.
 Naturally, contribution deadlines do vary from year to year.
 Today, I want to cover three things every Canadian investor should know about the RRSP contribution deadline.
 Let’s jump in.

-It never hurts to know exactly when the RRSP contribution deadline is.
+Canadian savers and investors should always circle RRSP deadline day.
 Some Canadians may wait until the very last few weeks to cross off this task.
 After all, the period after the New Year is often when many Canadians will file their taxes and get a clearer picture of how their budget has shaken out over the previous year of their life.

-The RRSP contribution deadline for the 2023 year is February 29, 2024.
-The first contribution period stretched from March 2, 2023 to December 31, 2023, stretching from the end of the prior RRSP contribution period to the end of the technical calendar year.
-Whereas the second contribution period covers the final two months that Canadians may still make 2023 contributions, even though we are in the 2024 calendar year.
+The RRSP contribution deadline for the 2024 tax year is March 3, 2025.
+The first contribution period stretched from March 1, 2024 to December 31, 2024, stretching from the end of the prior RRSP contribution period to the end of the technical calendar year.
+Whereas the second contribution period covers the final two months that Canadians may still make 2024 contributions, even though we are in the 2025 calendar year.

 The carry forward option applies to all RRSP contributions, regardless of when they are executed.
 Of course, Canadian account holders must declare these contributions on their taxes the year that they make them.
 However, you do not need to use them as deductions for that year.